 - Chiang Mai Gate Market Tour (morning classes only)

 - Learn 11 dishes – 3 of which are Akha

 - Souvenir cookbook

 However, the day before our cooking class, our luck ran out.
-We all know what happens so we’ll skip the details but, needless to say, on the morning of our Thai cooking class, we weren’t exactly in the mood for eating.
+We all know what happens, so we’ll skip the details, but, needless to say, on the morning of our Thai cooking class, we weren’t exactly in the mood to eat.

 Niti took us from stall to stall, showing us the local ingredients and buying the ones necessary for the morning’s cooking class.
 Along the way, we were encouraged to try some of the stranger foods available.
 Given the misfortune of our previous evening, we were less than enthusiastic about this part of the tour but persevered and gave things a go as far as we could stomach.

 Thai Market Food